-We’ve talked about it before and we have even explained how to make your own, but let’s face it—in today’s day and age almost everyone loves coffee and we could go on about it.
+We’ve talked about it before and we have even explained how to make your own, but let’s face it—in today’s day and age almost everyone loves coffee and so we could go on about it forever.
 In addition, in Spain, there is a really strong coffee culture and we believe that coffee shops are really important here—we even wrote a blog post about it here.
-However, the coffee culture in Spain isn’t what you probably expect!
+However, the coffee culture in Spain isn’t what you probably expect, especially if you’re coming from the US!

-That’s why today we are sharing with you a video where we dive into our insights of coffee in Spain:
+That’s why today we are sharing with you a video where we quickly dive into some insights on coffee in Spain, specially focusing in on the aspects that may surprise you, too, as a foreigner:

 In this video we talk about: